erkghlerngm44/r-anime-soulmate-finder/README.md

 ## More Notes
 * CTRL+C terminates the script and saves all the calculations to `affinity.csv`, which will be created in the same directory as the main script.
+* When using `--search-comment-body`, the comment body will only be searched if the comment author doesn't have a MAL flair.

+  This obviously has its flaws, but I really don't want to rewrite that section.
+Sorry.
 * Method used to calculate affinity has been tested on a [modified version](https://github.com/erkghlerngm44/malaffinity-tests) of this script, and in all cases, the affinity calculated using this method matched the affinity